 Children's Tutoring Volunteers assist hospital teachers by providing age-appropriate, supportive activities to hospitalized children and teens to promote learning.
 Additionally, our volunteers assist with other duties which also support our programming needs.

-Volunteers greet families and patients at the Pediatric PACU (post-op) floor.
+Volunteers greet families and patients at the Pediatric Day Surgery floor.
 They monitor the waiting room, answer phones, give directions/wayfinding for waiting families, and assist families needing information from OR/post-op.

-Volunteers greet and provide assistance to staff/parents/guardians/families in the NICU.
-These volunteers provide a welcoming service and general information about our unit to all entering and assist front desk staff in screening visitors.
+Volunteers greet and provide assistance to staff/parents/guardians/families in the PICU.
+These volunteers provide a welcoming service and general information about our unit to all entering visitors and assist in screening visitors.